 - Tomato paste

-- Place the steak in the marinade using either a large plastic zipper-top bag or non-reactive bowl.
+- Place the steak in the marinade using either a large plastic zipper-top bag or a non-reactive bowl.

 - Marinate for 8 hours or overnight.

 - While the skirt steak is marinating or right before grilling, make the peperonata.

 - Typically, only sweet red, yellow and orange peppers are used, but I used what I had which was a combination.
 Use red or white onion.